 and there is an Infodump

 available for number crunchers.
-Users can download a copy of their site activity as a text file (see links at the bottom of your Preferences page).
+Members can download a copy of their site activity as a text file (see links at the bottom of your Preferences page).

 Your posts, questions, and comments here are visible to the whole internet, and they will remain associated with your username permanently.
 If you need to ask about things that you want kept separate from your main username, you can get a second account